 Due to the impact of these four factors, the proportion of time that is spent on ACW compared to talk time will differ from call to call and contact centre to contact centre.

-Let’s take a quick look at each one of these factors and the impact that they may have.
+Let’s take a quick look at each one of these factors and the impact that it might have.

 Generally, some types of contact centres like to spend as little time possible on ACW to optimise service level, while others prefer to record as much extra information as possible.

-“In reverse, IT projects, insurance claims or banking adjudication will have a longer wrap time as you spend more time speaking with customers to solve more complex queries.”
+“In contrast, IT projects, insurance claims or banking adjudication will have a longer wrap time as you spend more time speaking with customers to solve more complex queries.”

 If the contact is simply transactional, a long wrap time is unlikely.
 However, if the call is of a more unique nature, logging the contact outcome may take longer.

-As Ericc Whetstone, a contact centre Workforce Management Manager, says: “I’ve had healthcare groups that spend five seconds on ACW with an AHT of 120 seconds, while I’ve also had healthcare groups that spend 60 seconds on ACW with an AHT of 700 seconds.”
+As Ericc Whetstone, a contact centre workforce management manager, says: “I’ve had healthcare groups that spend 5 seconds on ACW with an AHT of 120 seconds, while I’ve also had healthcare groups that spend 60 seconds on ACW with an AHT of 700 seconds.”